Cost Savings and Efficiency for DC Power with GE OneStep Edge Cabinet and GP100 Rectifier

 - Less time lost to maintenance

-The OneStep Edge delivers all these benefits by installing the PDU on the left side of the cabinet and completely removing power supplies from the equipment rack space giving you 42RU of usable space.
+The OneStep Edge delivers efficiency for DC power and all these benefits by installing the PDU on the left side of the cabinet and completely removing power supplies from the equipment rack space giving you 42RU of usable space.
 The OneStep Edge accepts 480V 3Phase and distributes it down the rack to up to eight rectifiers, which are hot-swap pluggable directly into the PDU.
 In addition, the OneStep Edge brings the user interface for power to the front of the cabinet, so rather than sending your valuable employees to the hot aisle, they’ll be able to swap out power supplies, tool-free, from the cool aisle.
 UPS maintenance just got significantly less expensive and more efficient.

 To increase the usage of real estate in the racks, the back of the cabinet can be used for up to five GP100 rectifiers on the outside, which can be directly integrated into the available slots on the Power Distribution Unit (PDU) allowing employees to have a manageable and tidy work area.